Ancestral Womb and Postpartum Care Program

 • Use of fire and sacred instruments to regenerate and rebalance the physical, emotional, and spiritual bodies

-Traditionally, this begins in a Temazcalli (sweat lodge), but we currently use a cedar sauna with hopes of building a traditional Temazcalli in the future.
+In many traditions, Cerradas are offered in a Temazcalli.
+We currently offer Cerradas in-home or with the support of a cedar sauna, with hopes of building a traditional Temazcalli in the future.

 Cerradas are also offered in-home, especially during the winter months when outdoor saunas are not available.